ilikescience/ilikescience.github.io/_posts/2018-11-12-just-in-time-design.markdown

 ### Streamlining movements: smoothing materials handling

-**Get embedded in the team.** Designers should use sprint planning, grooming, standup, and retro as opportunities to provide design to engineers.
+**Get embedded in the team.** Designers should use sprint planning, grooming, standup, and retro as opportunities to provide design to — and recieve feedback from — the rest of the team.
 Designs can take the form of written or verbal descriptions, not just wireframes and high-fidelity mockups.

 **Use a handoff tool.** Tools like Zeplin, Abstract, or Invision Inspect make it much easier for designs to flow from designers to engineers — no matter what [Dan Mall says](https://twitter.com/brad_frost/status/1049765406150483969){:target="_blank"}.